Public-Environmental-Data-Partners/CompTox-Sustainable-Chemistry-tippingpoint-ehp-2016/README.md

+_This repo was forked for archival purposes by the [Public Environmental Data Partners](https://screening-tools.com/)._

 # Tipping point  analysis

 This file is a jupyter notebook describes how to conduct the analysis and recreate the figures given in: [Shah I, Setzer RW, Jack J, Houck KA, Judson RS, Knudsen TB, Liu J, Martin MT, Reif DM, Richard AM, Thomas RS, Crofton KM, Dix DJ, Kavlock RJ.
 2016.
 Using ToxCast™ data to reconstruct dynamic cell state trajectories and estimate toxicological points of departure.
 Environ Health Perspect 124:910–919](http://dx.doi.org/10.1289/ehp.1409029).